Regional materials are those that are extracted, harvested, and manufactured within a certain distance of your project site.

 Develop regional procurement recommendations and incorporate the recommendations into a purchasing policy.
 This will contribute to EBOM MRp1: Sustainable Purchasing Policy.

-Increase demand for building materials and products that are extracted and manufactured within the region, thereby supporting the use of indigenous resources and reducing the environmental impacts resulting from transportation.
+To increase demand for building materials and products that are extracted and manufactured within the region, thereby supporting the use of indigenous resources and reducing the environmental impacts resulting from transportation.

 This free online tool allows you to draw a 500-mile radius around a point on a map, which can help visualize the Regional Materials boundaries for your project location, and help you look for sources within those boundaries.